-The minimum requirement for the inclusion of an investment instrument in your strategy is that it is published on the relevant MSCI ESG positive list.
-Therefore, MSCI must have given a rating of 'A' or better (on a scale from 'AAA' to 'CCC', where 'AAA' is the best and 'CCC' the worst possible rating awarded by MSCI in relation to ESG criteria).
+The minimum requirement for the inclusion of an issuer, a financial instrument (excluding investment funds) or an underlying asset on a positive list is that it has been given a rating of 'A' or better by MSCI (on a scale from 'AAA' to 'CCC', where 'AAA' is the best and 'CCC' the worst possible rating awarded by MSCI in relation to sustainability).

-For funds, MSCI calculates a 'fund ESG quality score', which represents the weighted average of the individual MSCI ESG ratings of the assets held in the fund based on the latest inventory of positions published by the fund.
-If the investment fund is listed by MSCI in a peer group with a name containing the term 'emerging markets' or 'high yield', the minimum requirement for the inclusion into your strategy is an MSCI ESG rating of 'BBB' or better.
-For any other investment fund, the minimum requirement for inclusion in a positive list is that MSCI has awarded it an MSCI ESG rating of 'A' or higher.
+For funds, MSCI calculates a 'fund ESG quality score', which represents the weighted average of the individual ESG ratings of the assets held in the fund based on the latest inventory of positions published by the fund.
+The minimum requirement for the inclusion of an investment fund in a positive list is that MSCI has given it an ESG rating of 'BBB' or higher, if the investment fund is listed by MSCI in a peer group with a name containing the term 'emerging markets' or 'high yield', or if - based on its peer group - the investment fund invests in equities from a country whose public limited companies are included in the MSCI Emerging Markets (EM) index.
+For any other investment fund, the minimum requirement for inclusion in a positive list is that MSCI has awarded it an ESG rating of 'A' or higher.

 MSCI prepares ESG ratings of countries, federal, regional and local authorities and other state-linked issuers (collectively 'states') based on ESG risk factors in the value creation process of the state in question.
 For other issuers, MSCI uses a scoring model that is designed to identify and assess material ESG opportunities and risks.
 A risk is deemed material under the scoring model if it can be expected, according to MSCI, that issuers in a particular industry will be facing a significant burden of costs in connection with this risk in the future.
 An opportunity is deemed material under the scoring model if it is likely, according to MSCI that this opportunity will benefit the profit generation of companies in the future.
-Whereas a corporate issuer is located in the emerging markets as defined by MSCI, the minimum requirement for including it in the strategy is an MSCI ESG rating of 'BBB' or better.
-For any other issuer, the minimum requirement for inclusion in a positive list is that MSCI has awarded it an ESG rating of 'A' or higher.

-Irrespective of the aforementioned MSCI ESG minimum rating, further exclusion criteria are included in the positive lists for states and other issuers and are applied to the issuers themselves and in cases where an investment instrument from this issuer serves as an underlying asset for another investment instrument.
-For the avoidance of any doubt, these exclusion criteria are not considered for investments in investment funds.
+Irrespective of the aforementioned ESG rating, the Bank also applies the exclusion criteria provided by MSCI, which have been agreed by the Bank and MSCI.
+At present, additional exclusion criteria are included in the positive list for 'other issuers' only, and are applied only to the issuers themselves and in cases where an investment instrument from this issuer serves as an underlying asset for another investment instrument.

-This means that, in the selection process of other issuers and states, even issuers complying with the ESG minimum rating will currently not be deemed eligible by MSCI for inclusion in a positive list and, consequently, for investments by the Bank, if the analysis conducted by MSCI finds that any of the following applies:
+This means that, in the selection process of 'other issuers' (excluding states), even issuers with an ESG rating of 'A' or better will currently not be deemed eligible by MSCI for inclusion in a positive list and, consequently, for investments by the Bank, if the analysis conducted by MSCI finds that any of the following applies to the 'other issuer':

-- Investment instruments issued by states will currently not be deemed eligible by MSCI for inclusion in a positive list and, consequently, for investments by the Bank, if the state is labelled as "not free" by Freedom House. - Investment instruments issued by other issuers will currently not be deemed eligible by MSCI for inclusion in a positive list and, consequently, for investments by the Bank, if the overall assessment finds that the issuer's business practices or manufactured products breach national or international norms, laws and/or universally accepted global standards in any material way.
+- Issuers are to be excluded if the overall assessment finds that the issuer's business practices or manufactured products breach national or international norms, laws and/or universally accepted global standards in any material way.
 MSCI refers to such cases as ESG controversies.

-In addition, issuers must be excluded if they operate in areas of business that the Bank deems critical or if they generate significant revenues in such areas.
+- In addition, issuers must be excluded if they operate in areas of business that the Bank deems critical or if they generate significant revenues in such areas.

-In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in states) and investment instruments issued by other issuers, principal adverse impacts on sustainability factors ('PAIs') are considered additionally.
+In the investment decision making process for investment funds (with the exception of those that are predominantly invested in sovereign bonds or other investment instruments issued by states), principal adverse impacts on sustainability factors ('PAIs') are considered additionally.